sriram-r-b/Youtube_video_approval_dashboard/README.md

+# Youtube Video Approval Dashboard

-#  Django Video Encoding and Streaming App
+### Forked from Django Video Encoding and Streaming App

-This Django application is designed for video encoding and streaming.
-It leverages the power of FFmpeg to generate HLS (HTTP Live Streaming) files, calculate video duration, and generate thumbnails.
-Additionally, it includes a background processing system using Celery to handle video encoding tasks efficiently.
+This Django application is designed for video Approval by Youtube Channel Owners.
+This repo is a microservice implementation of two microservices combo.
+The other microservice being Youtube Archive Database(an nosql db integrated with firestore to provide free storage of 1 gb data per user).
+Both microservices as a whole provide a complete solution for channels that need to maintain uniqueness within their content/analysis .

+This client has a oauth 2 client for the Youtube Archive Database

 ##  Features